TheStig294/100-more-randomats-pack-2/README.md

 \
 _ttt_randomat_runonce_ - Default: 1 - Whether this randomat is enabled

-## You're on the case, detective

-Only detectives can search bodies, all other players can only call a detective over to search a body.\
-NOTE: This randomat is disabled by default as it normally doesn't have any impact on the round in practice.\
-\
-_ttt_randomat_detectivesearch_ - Default: 0 - Whether this randomat is enabled

 ## You just triggered my trap card

 Everyone gets an uno reverse card that reflects all damage and lasts for a set amount of time\